olcf/olcf-user-docs/systems/andes_user_guide.rst

 MPI Task Layout
 """""""""""""""""

-Each compute node on Rhea contains two sockets each with 8 cores.
+Each compute node on Andes contains two sockets each with 8 cores.
 Depending on your job, it may be useful to control task layout within and across nodes.

 Physical Core Binding